 The search is on for the best books from the east of England

-Submissions for the coveted East Anglian Book Awards, which celebrate the outstanding literary culture of our region, open on July 4.
+Submissions for the coveted East Anglian Book Awards, which celebrate the outstanding literary culture of our region, are now open.

-Now in their 13th year, the East Anglian Book Awards recognise the books and writers who have been shaped by, and have helped to shape, the culture of the east of England.
+Now in their 14th year, the East Anglian Book Awards recognise the books and writers who have been shaped by, and have helped to shape, the culture of the East of England.

 You may also want to watch: